rosmod/rosmod/code/catkin_demo_ws/README.md

                 		-L <program (L)og filename>
                 		-r (to redirect program output to log file) -A <actor executable with path and cmd line arguments>

+For example, if you wanted to give it a list of arguments you might

+    ./nodeActorLauncher.py -N Beta -A ./satellite_flight_application/GndActor Beta 1 -A ./cluster_flight_application/TargetOrbitActor

 If you tell it to listen on a socket, it will run indefinitely until you send the SHUTDOWN command.
 The avialable commands are: